 Conclusion

-Pastors and clergy often fall through the cracks when it comes to health insurance benefits, simply because small churches can’t afford to offer any.
+Pastors and clergy often fall through the cracks when it comes to health insurance benefits simply because small churches can't afford to offer any.
 Larger churches might be able to purchase their own group plans, but smaller churches often struggle to offer any type of health coverage for their pastor.

 This article was originally published on October 27, 2020.
-It was last updated February 4, 2022.
+It was last updated on February 13, 2024.